-WINTERS Veronica hired Tygart has eight years of experience in direct sales and customer service.
+Tygart has eight years of experience in direct sales and customer service.
 Previously, she worked at Fitness Together Brookside as a personal trainer and as an implant education coordinator and dental assistant at McGarry Implant Institute.
 She received her bachelor's degree in health education and promotion from Oklahoma State University in Tulsa.
 Tingler has four years of experience in both English and Spanish media outlets working as an account manager for Tyler Media in Tulsa and various other outlets in Oklahoma City.
 In addition, she was a commercial advisor at Novo Cancun, a commercial and residential real estate development in Mexico.
 Tingler received a commercial and residential real estate license from the Oklahoma Real Estate Academy, attended Bosque Del Caribe Language Institute in Cancun, Mexico, and attended Tulsa Community College with an emphasis in mass communications and journalism.
 As sales promotion manager, Winters is responsible for developing and executing station sales promotional campaigns to generate non-traditional revenue for Griffin Communications' Tulsa stations and websites.
 She previously worked at Celebrity Attractions in Tulsa as marketing and press coordinator and My Dentist Inc. as regional human resources specialist in Tulsa.
 She received her bachelor's degree in theatre arts from California State University in Long Beach.
 Tulsa Bike Share announces the hiring of its first Executive Director, Daniel Sperle.

-Formed in April, Tulsa Bike Share is a nonprofit partnership of public and private organizations working to bring bike sharing to Tulsa County.
+organizations working to bring bike sharing to Tulsa County.

-SPERLE In addition to hiring its first E.D., the organization also added Stephen Lassiter from BPAC (Bicycle Pedestrian Advisory Committee) to its board of directors, which already included representatives from agencies and insti- Marnie Phelps, Cyntergy, was elected president the Child Abuse Network's board of directors at their annual meeting in June.
+In addition to hiring its first E.D., the organization also added Stephen Lassiter from BPAC (Bicycle Pedestrian Advisory Committee) to its board of directors, which already included representatives from agencies and institutions such as the City of Tulsa, GKFF, Tulsa Health Department, INCOG, TCC, VisitTulsa Sports Commission, Tulsa Tough, Sapien Marketing and the Tulsa Regional Chamber.
+As the head of the organization, Sperle will lead a fundraising campaign, facilitate a "request for proposals" process with bike share vendor companies, and collaborate with the City of Tulsa and others to receive federal, state, and other grant funds for bike sharing.
+A native of Tulsa, Sperle has a desire to be part of Tulsa's revitalization as it becomes a thriving urban city.
+Most recently, he has graduated from the University of Oklahoma Urban Design Studio master's program and worked alongside the TYPros Urbanists crew on the StreetCred event on Route 66.
+Marnie Phelps, Cyntergy, elected president the Child Abuse Network's board of directors at their annual meeting in June.
 Other officers include presidentelect Cari Marshall, CMCi Consultants, LLC; secretary Tim Neuman, Williams Companies, Inc.; treasurer Ray Poudrier, ONEOK; and past-president T. Carley Williams, BKD, LLP.
 Barbara E. Findeiss serves as CAN's executive director.
 CAN recently received a 4-star rating from Charity Navigator for demonstrating strong financial health and commitment to accountability and transparency.
-Public Service Company Oklaĥoma (PSO) announces that Tommy Slater, currently the plant manager at Southwestern Electric Power Company's (SWEPCO) Welsh
+Public Service Company Oklaĥoma (PSO) announces that Slater.
+Tommy currently the plant manager Southwestern Electric Power Company's (SWEPCO) Welsh